ttinies/sc2simulator/README.md

 This package's purpose to enable an interface for multiple players with various Starcraft 2 agents to play a variety of pre-built or generated scenarios.
-The uses of this package are diverse, including AI aganet training.
+The uses of this package are diverse, including AI agent training.

 #### Status